-A chemically-based stainless steel passivation process, when done right, improves the corrosion resistance of stainless steel.
-Through passivation, an invisible film is allowed to form on the surface once exposed to air or an open containing environment.
+When done right, a chemically-based stainless steel passivation process improves the corrosion resistance of stainless steel.
+Passivation allows an invisible film to form on the surface once exposed to air or an open-containing environment.
 This film becomes a sort of shell, protecting from corrosion.
 For the non-chemists reading this, passivation simply means that with a proper wash, rinse, and soak in a citric acid-based solution—and then a clean rinse and dry after—stainless steel parts will stay corrosion resistant.

 Our wash processes use this same filtered water, assuring that your parts will be ultra-clean.
-All passivation and cleaning can also be done ultrasonically, which allows for the solution to reach even the smallest crevice of the material.
+All passivation and cleaning can also be done ultrasonically, allowing the solution to reach even the smallest crevice of the material.

 - Passivating from small batch sizes to large complex parts

 - Passivate using deionized water and citric acid